singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

    ![ws name.](media/us12.png)

 Under Status, verify that the green dot is displayed to indicate that the farm has been created properly.
+It may take aproximately 20 minutes for status to turn succesful.

 For more information, see [VMware Horizon Cloud Service on Microsoft Azure Administration Guide](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html), and search the guide for **Create a Farm**.